The Lost Tomb of Jesus

-The Lost Tomb of Jesus is a pseudoarchaeological docudrama co-produced and first broadcast on the Discovery Channel and Vision TV in Canada on March 4, 2007, covering the discovery of the Talpiot Tomb.
+The Lost Tomb of Jesus is a pseudoarchaeological docudrama co-produced and first broadcast on the Discovery Channel and VisionTV in Canada on March 4, 2007, covering the discovery of the Talpiot Tomb.
 It was directed by Canadian documentary and film maker Simcha Jacobovici and produced by Felix Golubev and Ric Esther Bienstock, while James Cameron served as executive producer (Jacobovici and Cameron had previously created The Exodus Decoded).
 The film was released in conjunction with a book about the same subject, The Jesus Family Tomb, issued in late February 2007 and co-authored by Jacobovici and Charles R. Pellegrino.
 The documentary and the book's claims have been rejected by the overwhelming majority of leading experts within the archaeological and theological fields, as well as among linguistic and biblical scholars.

 Content

 The film describes the finding of the Talpiot Tomb during a housing construction project, and posits that it was the family tomb of Jesus.
 The film states that ten ossuaries were found in the cave, of which six are the subject of the film.
 Further, it claims that one of the ten ossuaries went missing years ago, presumably stolen.

 The excavation report for the predecessor of the Israel Antiquities Authority was written by Amos Kloner, a professor of archaeology at Israel's Bar-Ilan University.
 Kloner dissociated himself from the claims made in the documentary.
 He said it was incorrect to call it "never before reported information" and that he had published all the details in the journal Antiqot in 1996.
 He had not said it was the tomb of Jesus' family.

 Six of the nine remaining ossuaries bear inscriptions.
 The Lost Tomb of Jesus posits that three of those carry the names of figures from the New Testament.
 The meanings of the epigraphs are disputed.
 The makers of the documentary claim that four leading epigraphers have corroborated their interpretation of the inscriptions.
 As translated in The Lost Tomb of Jesus and The Jesus Family Tomb, they read as follows: